bkostrowiecki/weather-app/README.md

 I decided to show only average of the daily temperature.
 At the beginning I wanted to implement daily temperature indicator and nightly temperature indicator, but because I had to use 3 hour based API I didn't know how to calculate those values.
 It depends on the sunset and sunrise and those information aren't exposed.

+Also picking the icon and description is simplified.
+Probably it needs improvement, because the application simply takes first result for the day.

 ## What I might implement with more times

 ### Features